tiny-dancer/notes/delivering-value.md

 # Notes

+## ProtectWell First Steps

-**Improving user trust in the application**
+### Improving user trust in the application

 -   Self Governing ProtectWell Application
 	-   We know immediately when things go wrong
 	-   Automated incident management, escalation and notifications
 	-   Continuously running VBF automation suite in production

--   Utilizing Microsoft-run B2C Login for mobile applications instead of custom
+-   M
 -   Reduces the amount of failure points owned by Protectwell
 -   Security scans and remediations